SymfonyCasts/design-patterns/sfcasts/chain-of-responsibility.md

 This sequence is called a *chain*.
 The `handle()` method is where we put our business logic.

 *Second* is the *concrete handlers*, which implement the `HandlerInterface`.
-They hold a `HandlerInterface` object and decide if the next handler should be called or not.
+They can hold the *next* `HandlerInterface` object (added with `setNext()`) and decide if it should be called or not.
+If they don't contain the next handler, this handler is the final link in the chain.

 Finally, we have a *client* that sets up the chain, ensuring that the sequence is in the right order and triggers the first handler.